 For more information on how to create high-quality captions, please see the Recorded Captioning Style Guide.

 A transcript is a single document that represents the audible content of media file in text form.
 The text is broken into paragraphs that are easy to read and comprehend.
 Speaker changes will always be noted with a new paragraph and a speaker label.

-A timed transcription task is the same as a transcription task but requires approximate timecodes at regular intervals.
+Timed Transcription tasks are the same as Transcription task but require approximate timecodes to be timestamped at paricular intervals.
 For more information about the differences between transcription and timed transcription tasks, please see timed transcription.

-A retime task requires that a pre-existing caption file is reviewed for any errors and re-synced with the media.
+Retime tasks require that pre-existing caption files are reviewed for any errors and re-synced with the media.
 Retimes are often ordered for media files which have previously been captioned, but the captions need to be edited and retimed to fit the client’s needs.

 A completed Retime task will reflect the following: